-Here you can find a link to a map and details for the The Tukituki Trail, a network of trails for walkers, cyclists, mountain bikers and horse riders in Central Hawke’s Bay, much of it on HBRC land.
+Here you can find a link to a map and details for the The Tukituki Trail, a network of trails for walkers, cyclists, mountain bikers and horse riders in Central Hawke’s Bay, much of it on the Regional Council land.

 The Tukituki Trail is managed by the regional council but the trails have been developed and are maintained by passionate community volunteers with Central Hawke’s Bay Rotary River Pathways Trust.

 Maps and other details are on their website here - www.tukitukitrail.com

 The trail is a mix of limestone pathway on stopbanks along the beautiful Tukituki River and some on-road connections between the townships of Waipukurau & Waipawa.
 A swing-bridge river crossing of the Tukituki lets cyclists complete a loop from Waipukurau and provides access to the nearby mountain bike park east of Waipukurau. there are bridle trails and mountain bike tracks alongside the trail.
 No motor vehicles are permitted on the trails.

 Just like the Hawke's Bay Trails, the main trail follows along the top of stopbanks which have the primary function of protecting surrounding land, property and lives from flood risks.
 Hawke’s Bay Regional Council manages the project area as part of the wider Tukituki River Flood Control and Drainage Scheme, and manages the limesand pathway on top of the stopbanks.
 We worked with the Central Hawke’s Bay Rotary River Pathways Trust (affiliated with the CHB Rotary Club) to develop the trails in the river berm area.